-The kitchen is modern, sleek, with beautiful work surfaces, large American ice-making fridge, espresso machine, induction hob, and catalytic oven.
+The kitchen is modern, sleek, with beautiful work surfaces, large American ice-making fridge, espresso machine, induction hob, and electric oven.

-The living room is decorated simply with good quality sofas and easy chairs.
-Big plasma TV screen with channels via the Internet and i-Pod dock.
+The living room is decorated simply with good quality sofas and easy chairs. large TV screen with channels via the Internet and i-Pod dock.
 A nice stone built fireplace.

-The living room also has access to the 'wrap-around' covered 'breakfast terrace' via French doors, with a wonderful mature wisteria climbing up the support post.
+The living room also has access to the 'wrap-around terrace' via French doors.
 Here you can enjoy cooking on the extra large gas plancha as you contemplate the river Var meandering its way down the valley towards the glimmering sea.